RichardDooling/Entertainment_Law/Celebrity_Publicity/Celebrity_Publicity.md

 than prudence and common sense allow.
 It conflicts with the Copyright Act and the Copyright Clause.
 It raises serious First Amendment problems.
-It's had law, and it deserves a long, hard second look.&hellip;
+It's bad law, and it deserves a long, hard second look.&hellip;

 The district judge quite reasonably held that, because Samsung didn't use White's name, likeness, voice or signature,